georgehara/Arca/README.md

 Before you call the `Configure` method on the manager, call the `AddMiddlewareRegistry` extension method, on the manager.

-Note: Don't count on the middleware being called in a specific order in the request pipeline, because the ARCA manager doesn't know how to order the middleware.
+Note: Don't count on the middleware being called in a specific order in the request pipeline, because the ARCA manager doesn't know how to order the middleware registration.

 ## PACKAGE DESCRIPTIONS